PhillyGilly/Rainwater-Harvesting-Management/README.md

     action: counter.increment
 ```

-This gave me a simple ooverview of my pump operation and status:
+This gave me a simple overview of my pump operation and status:

 ![image](https://github.com/user-attachments/assets/996b4e93-9c18-4a41-9cc9-92a99cc6c94b)